 Through our conversations with many of you who shared your memories and hopes for the Tavern's revitalization, the Society created an ambitious 5-year goal to celebrate the Grand Re-opening of The Old Tavern on May 29, 2026...100 years to the day of another Grand Re-opening.
 To achieve our new goal, we have spent the better part of last year following through on the recommendations from our Feasibility Study to strengthen our organization.
 The top priority being establish a dedicated, professional position to oversee the operations of the organization.

-After a thorough search for our first Executive Director, committee was created in order to hire an Executive Director, one candidate fit the various and unique needs of the mission...Erin Ruth Cicero.
+After a thorough search for our first Executive Director, one candidate fit the various and unique needs of the mission...Erin Ruth Cicero.
 Since incorporation, Erin has served as President and Chief Executive.
 She has done an exceptional job, as a volunteer, to oversee all aspects involved in our mission.
 We wish to thank Erin for her past service to the Society and are excited to be working with her in her new and expanded role!

 As a result of this organizational change, Brian Horgan has been appointed to serve as President and Board Chair.
 Brian, co-founder, has served as Vice President of Operations, overseeing fund development and organizational operations.
 Marc Petersen, co-founder, will serve as Vice President and will continue to oversee the building restoration project.
 Tom Hearn has been an outstanding contributor to the effort over the years and will continue to serve as Director of Community Affairs and assist with project management.
 Michelle Gerred, Esq. will continue in her role as Events Team leader and Pat Gerred, master gardener, remains dedicated to her role as Garden Team leader to rehabilitate and restore the historic garden at The Old Tavern.